 Santa Fe is a popular choice for travelers.
 Five days here is typical.
 Make sure you visit the old town while you're here.
 It will give you the chance to have new experiences.
 This would be the perfect place to spend five days, as it has just the right amount of activities.

 Colorado Springs is a great place to explore.
 It's no surprise that hiking is why people visit.
 Hiking can easily take up a good amount of your time here, too.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This mountain town offers something for everyone.

 Santa Fe is a great place to explore.
 Most visitors spend time around the old town while in the area.
 Take your pick from the many activities offered here.
 Most people find that one week is more than enough time to see everything.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Colorado Springs is $124, while the average daily cost in Santa Fe is $127.
+The average daily cost (per person) in Colorado Springs is $155, while the average daily cost in Santa Fe is $159.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Colorado Springs and Santa Fe in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Colorado Springs and Santa Fe in more detail.

 Below are a few samples from actual travelers for food and meal costs in Colorado Springs: